 While ad sales have always been the “bread and butter” revenue stream for print publications, there is ample opportunity to incorporate ads into online magazines and digital publications.
-In fact, over the last year, digital advertising has increased by 8.8% despite the industry’s overall revenue decreasing — and it’s clear why.
+By the end of 2021, digital advertising was believed to have grown by 30.5%, accounting for 64.4% of 2021’s total advertising — and it’s clear why.

 With the ability to hyperlink display ads out to advertisers’ websites and the capability to incorporate multimedia such as audio and video, digital advertisements can not only do the job of print ads, but also take it a step further by directly connecting the reader to the advertisers.

 Digital ads are critical to being successful in the digital world, and they’re going to continue to be.

 A perfect example: On the Harper’s BAZAAR homepage, BMW paid for a banner video ad featuring a brief promo for the 330i sedan.